macman123/CleanData/README.md

 ###run_analysis.R
-run_analysis.R is an R-script file that contains code that produces a tidy dataset from the raw data (""UCI HAR Dataset") given in peer review assignment for Clean Data course of Data Science specialization at Coursera.org run_analysis also includes a brief explanation for some of the lines of the code.
+run_analysis.R is an R-script file that contains code that produces a tidy dataset from the raw data ("UCI HAR Dataset") given in peer review assignment for Clean Data course of Data Science specialization at Coursera.org run_analysis also includes a brief explanation for some of the lines of the code.
 Product of this R-script is the tidy_Acman.txt